Back to California

 What This Bill Does

-• Requires the State Water Resources Control Board to develop guidelines with other agencies for assessing whether a site is safe for residential development after cleanup.
+• Requires the State Water Resources Control Board to work with other agencies to develop guidelines for assessing whether a hazardous waste site is safe for building homes or apartments.

-• Sets thresholds of significance for contamination levels that determine if a hazardous waste site can be used for homes or mixed-use developments.
+• Sets thresholds for different types of contaminants that determine if a site can be used for residential purposes.

-• Allows multifamily housing projects on hazardous waste sites if developers obtain approval from health and environmental agencies before construction starts.
+• Allows multifamily housing developments on hazardous waste sites if certain conditions are met, such as getting approval from health and environmental agencies before construction starts.

 Who It Names or Affects